rickicode/Wordpress-Sitemap-Extractor/README.md

 - Web interface for inputting multiple WordPress site URLs (one per line).
 - Server-side processing for better performance and reliability.
 - Option to validate URLs to check if they're accessible (not returning 404).
+- **🤖 Captcha Detection Feature**:
+  - Check if domains are protected by robot captcha using Playwright.
+  - **Exclusive Mode**: When enabled, only captcha checking is performed (no sitemap extraction).
+  - Detect common captcha types (reCAPTCHA, hCaptcha, Cloudflare Challenge).
+  - Automatic screenshot capture for verification.
+  - Results displayed in organized table format.
 - Configurable URL limit per site.
 - Copy to clipboard functionality for extracted URLs
 - Detailed summary of extraction results